 THE THERMAL STRAP DESIGN & MANUFACTURING EXPERTS

 Technology Applications, Inc. (TAI), headquartered in Boulder, Colorado, is the world's largest provider of thermal straps (often referred to as "flexible thermal links," or "heat straps").
 We offer the most extensive product lines of custom and standard straps in the industry, in addition to our consultation and test services.
-Each year, we provide thousands of copper straps, and hundreds of graphite straps, to customers from NASA, to commercial electronics companies, national laboratories, universities, cryogenic and photonics engineering firms, and aerospace organizations across the globe.
-Our strap products also have extensive spaceflight heritage, and are used on dozens of important programs including: Solar Orbiter, GOES-R/S/T/U, METEOSAT, GRACE-FO, DSAC, and the Orion, Cignus OA-9, and CST-100 Starliner Commercial Crew & Cargo Vehicles.
+Each year, we provide thousands of copper straps, and hundreds of graphite straps, to customers from NASA to commercial electronics companies, national laboratories, universities, cryogenic and photonics engineering firms, and aerospace organizations across the globe.
+Our strap products also have extensive spaceflight heritage and are used on dozens of significant programs, including Solar Orbiter, GOES-R/S/T/U, METEOSAT, GRACE-FO, DSAC, and the Orion, Cignus OA-9, and CST-100 Starliner Commercial Crew & Cargo Vehicles.

 Thermal System Design & Consultation

 In addition to our strap products, TAI also specializes in aerospace and laboratory thermal management engineering and product development.
 Our engineering team is currently developing state of the art flexible heat exchangers for the US Military and the aerospace industry (in DoD SBIR Ph I, Ph I extension, and Ph II contracts, and via independent commercial programs).
-To learn more about our services and how our team can help your program, please contact us today.
+To learn more about our services and how our team can help you, please contact us today.

 What Sets TAI Apart?

 Unmatched Experience | In-House Fabrication | Spaceflight Heritage

 No other company has the level of thermal strap design or fabrication experience, nor produces the sheer volume of custom & standard model strap products that TAI does.
-Further, TAI actually designs and assembles all of the straps we sell; setting us apart in the industry.
+Further, TAI designs and assembles all of the straps we sell, setting us apart in the industry.
 As a result, we can offer the highest quality, lowest-priced straps on the market.
 The TAI team has over 50 combined years of thermal strap design, fabrication, and qualification, and we are proud to have developed and delivered more thermal straps than any organization in history.